The Berlin Ampelmännchen (little traffic light man) originated in East Berlin. From 2004, they spread to West Berlin, replacing the “Euro-man”.

 That’s about to change.
 Since 1989 the Ampelmännchen (little traffic-light man), who used to tell you when it was safe to cross the road in communist East Berlin, has gone through a near-death experience, been resuscitated and trademarked, and become a cult icon of the reunited city.
 Now he’s marching into the west.

 Karl Peglau, chief psychologist in what was then the East German Traffic Authority Medical Service, designed the figures in 1961.
 “Good traffic signals need a big surface area,” he says, “and features that appeal to people.
 So I gave him a rather chubby build, and a hat.
 I was worried the authorities might find the hat, in particular, petty bourgeois.”

 He needn’t have worried.
 By the 1970s, his little green men were installed all over East Germany.
 In an early hint of their star qualities, they were animated for a children’s road safety television show.
-But after German reunification, disaster loomed.
+But after German reunification in 1989, disaster loomed.
 “The authorities thought everything from the west was better,” says Florian Heckhausen, a spokesman for Make Design, which has copyrighted the motif.
 “They started replacing them with the West German traffic-light men, who are stiffer and less friendly.
 Or with the Euro-man, who’s even worse.”

 At a time when everything East German was being denounced as defective, dysfunctional or just plain ugly, the little green men became something of a cause celebre.

 The Committee for the Preservation of the Little Traffic Light Man